Volunteers and Student Interns

 Summary of MA Apprentice Program

-York Hospital has partnered with York County Community College (YCCC) to offer six student positions in the MA Apprentice program for fall 2021.
+York Hospital is in partnership with York County Community College (YCCC) to offer six student positions in the MA Apprentice program for each fall and spring.
 These positions require 20 paid clinical hours worked per week while attending YCCC classes to earn your MA certification at the end of the nine-month program.
 We are offering apprenticeships at one of the York Hospital Family Practice’s in York, Kittery, Wells, Sanford or South Berwick.
 The Medical Assistant works with the practice team to assist in the delivery of direct and indirect patient care in the office setting under the supervision and direction of the Practice Providers and the Practice Manager.
 This includes, but is not limited to, utilization of skills in organization, planning, implementing, screening, and providing care through the use of hospital and practice standards of care.

 Essential Duties and Responsibilities

 - Assist care according to YH protocols and procedures; demonstrate clinical competence in office-specific procedural skills, treatments, patient/caregiver education, and acts as a patient advocate in the delivery and coordination of patient care.